 - It can present a beautiful crust on the surface of the meat

-Here are some quick tips to help you get the most out of your BBQ tri tip
+Here are some quick tips to help you get the most out of your BBQ tri-tip

-3. Learn how to use indirect heat.
 This is key if you’re using a BBQ grill as a smoker.
 Indirect grilling involves setting up two heat zones in your grill: A ‘direct’ zone, with your burning coals or burners immediately beneath it; and an ‘indirect zone’ away from the heat zone.
 This indirect zone is where we will place our food.

-5. Rest in foil.
 After you remove your beef from the grill, you will need to wrap it in foil and allow it to rest.
 This is that the meat’s proteins can relax and reabsorb any water dislodged while cooking.

 What to look for in a good tri-tip